cds-snc/platform-forms-client/public/static/content/en/terms-and-conditions.md

 ## How we protect your privacy

-When you submit a form, it is temporarily stored in a secure database managed by [Employment and Social Development Canada](https://www.canada.ca/en/employment-social-development.html), before being processed by the department or agency that created it.
-Once processed, your form submission is deleted from our database and the department or agency that created the form protects and stores your submission according to their own policies.
+When you submit a form, it is temporarily stored in a secure database managed by Employment and Social Development Canada for up to 60 days.
+It is then processed and stored by the department or agency that created the form according to their own policies and processes.

 [Employment and Social Development Canada](https://www.canada.ca/en/employment-social-development.html) does not use the personal information you provide on a form for any administrative purpose, unless it created and administers the form itself.
-We do not make decisions about you or your submission and take security measures, such as encrypting the information and deleting it after up to 60 days.
-[Section 7 of the *Financial Administration Act*](https://laws-lois.justice.gc.ca/eng/acts/F-11/section-7.html), allows us to collect and store personal information.
+Section 5.1 of the [*Department of Employment and Social Development Act*](https://laws-lois.justice.gc.ca/eng/acts/h-5.7/FullText.html), allows us to collect and store personal information.

 The department or agency you’re communicating with also protects your personal information.
 The Privacy Notice on the form should explain how they do this.

+Personal information is also collected in compliance with the [Privacy Act](https://laws.justice.gc.ca/eng/acts/P-21/index.html).

 ### We use web analytics to help improve your experience